Documentation

 Compress

-CRF quality slider: Visually Lossless (18) to Heavy (32).
+CRF quality: Visually Lossless (18) to Heavy (32).
 Codec choice: H.264, H.265, AV1.
-Two-pass encoding option.
 Preset speed: slow/medium/fast.
+(A Two-Pass toggle is shown in the UI but is not yet wired up -- see the Future Scope doc.)

 Merge / Concat